fibiworks/skills-github-pages/index.md

 ---
-title: Welcome to my blog, 1st entry
+title: Welcome to my blog, initial page
 ---

-This is some initial text
+This is index page

 - using markdown
 - is easy